philchristensen/TJ/README.md

 All code in this distribution is (C) Phil Christensen.

-antioch is made available under the MIT/X Consortium license.
+TJ is made available under the MIT/X Consortium license.
 The included LICENSE file describes this in detail.